KAPINTOM/mpv-player-personal-configs/README.md

 ## Practical Recommendations for Novice Users

 ### Getting Started:
-1. Begin with **actual personal configuration.txt** as your base
+1. Begin with **actual personal configuration** as your base
-2. If videos play smoothly, try **High quality without interpolation using gpu.txt**
+2. If videos play smoothly, try **High quality without interpolation using gpu**
 3. Only enable interpolation if you have a powerful GPU and like the smooth effect

 ### Performance Troubleshooting:
-1. If videos stutter: Switch to **Low quality using gpu.txt**
+1. If videos stutter: Switch to **Low quality using gpu**
-2. If videos won't play: Try **Low quality using software.txt** to identify GPU issues
+2. If videos won't play: Try **Low quality using software** to identify GPU issues
 3. If software decoding works but is slow: Update your GPU drivers

 ### Quality vs Performance Balance: